NOAA-EMC/UPP/doc/UserGuide/BuildingRunningTesting/UnitTests.rst

 The ``test_calgustconv.f90`` unit test is a useful template for routines that depend on UPP global data arrays.
-It shows how to allocate, initialize, and clean up arrays that are normally managed by the full UPP workflow.
+It shows how to allocate, initialize, and clean up arrays that the full UPP workflow normally manages.

 The following excerpt shows the global data setup: